Codecademy/ugc/content/dakshdeephere/threading.md

 }
 ```

-To compile the above code, you have to use following command:
+To compile the above code, you have to use the following command:

 ```shell
 chmod u+x filename.c